mveillon/lisser/README.md

 # Configuration

 Additional plots and aggregations can be added to the `config.yml` file.
 There are also some built-in ones that can be removed or changed as desired.

+## Globals

+There are a few global variables that can be configured.

+- `YEARLY_TAKE_HOME_PAY`: how much take-home pay you had for each year you have spending data.
+- `SANKEY_OTHER_THRESHOLD`: the proportion of the yearly income that the spending in a category has to exceed to not be put in the "Other" category.
+- `PROJECTED_SPENDING_BILL_THRESHOLD`: at what price threshold bills are filtered out from weekly samples at averaged out over the whole month.

 ## Plots